proto-aiken-13/tp/docs/UserGuide.md

 * inputPP 1 t/1 pp/350 (For student with index 1, input 350 participation points to tutorial 1)
 * inputPP 2 t/12 pp/500 (For student with index 2, input 500 participation points to tutorial 12)

+#### Insert participation points to a group of students: inputGroupPP
+<a name="inputGroupPP"></a>

+input participation points for a group of students for that tutorial.

+Format: `inputGroupPP GROUP t/TUTORIAL pp/POINTS`

+`GROUP`: The tutorial group name of the students as shown in the list.

+`TUTORIAL`: An integer between 1 and 12 (inclusive)

+`POINTS`: An integer more than or equals to 0

+Participation points can only be inputted for a tutorial that is already marked as attended.

+Else, it will result in the message `Before inputting participation points, mark the attendance of the student first!`

+Examples

+* inputGroupPP lab33 t/1 pp/350 (For students of lab33, input 350 participation points to tutorial 1)
+* inputGroupPP tut39 t/12 pp/500 (For student of tut39, input 500 participation points to tutorial 12)

 #### List participation records: `listParticipation`
 <a name="listParticipation"></a>